DioxusLabs/dioxus/packages/atoms/README.md

 - If a selected value equals its previous selection (via PartialEq), the old value must be kept around to avoid evaluating subscribed components.
 - It's unlikely that a change in a dependency's data will not change the selector's output.

 In general, borrowed selectors introduce a slight memory overhead as they need to retain previous state to safely memoize downstream subscribers.
 The amount of state kept around scales with the amount of `gets` in a selector - though as the number of dependencies increase, the less likely the selector actually stays memoized.
-Recoil tries to optimize this behavior the best it can to balance component evaluations with memory overhead.
+Atom tries to optimize this behavior the best it can to balance component evaluations with memory overhead.

 ## Families